sparisi/gym_gridworlds/README.md

  agent's position with a random fixed offset (to cover all of the observation space), normalized in `[-1, 1]`.
 In the above example, `obs = 3` becomes `obs = [-0.70128391, -0.92455349]`.
  Read the wrapper documentation for more info.

+> Learning with such observations can be difficult, because tiles with similar observations — e.g., (0.2, 0.495) and (0.2, 0.505) — are very close in the
+observation space, but may be significantly different (e.g., one may be a pit and the other the goal).
+We advise using sparse function approximation when this wrapper is used, such as Fuzzy Tiling.

 &#10148; <strong>RGB</strong>
 To use classic RGB pixel observations, make the environment with